 Municipal Elections Act, 1996, SO 1996 c 32, s.
 88.37(1) and (2).

 For instance, Decision no. 90/08I, 2008 ONWSIAT 2195, online.

 Planning Act, RSO 1990, c P.13, s.
 45(2-3).

 Ibid at s.
 45(12).

 Local Authority Services, Report to the Committee of Adjustment and the Council of the City of Vaughan (17 March 2009).

-Letter from Ombudsman of Ontario to Township of Russell (2 September 2011).
+Letter from Ombudsman of Ontario to Township of Russell (2 September 2011), online.